 Am I a Candidate for a Hairline Advancement?

 If you feel that your forehead is too high and your hairline has a shape that gives you less attractive look, then you are probably a candidate for a hairline advancement.
 Patients at risk of hair loss in the future (typically men) may manifest the incision and therefore might not be good candidates for surgical hairline advancement.
 In our practice, the hairline advancement in a female patient includes hairline rounding as well.
 This procedure will allow for a 2.5 – 5 cm lowering of the hairline and a rearrangement of the hairline so that the lateral temporal hollows are rounded and eliminated.
-The scalp advancement performed through the hairline incision can be quite powerful.
+The hairline advancement performed through the hairline incision can be quite powerful.
 It often equates to about 6,000 hair transplants.
 A modification of the hairline advancement developed in our practice can only round the bilateral temporal hollows without an actual advancement of the central hairline in the cases that require only limited intervention.
 During the consultation, Dr. Mardirossian will determine if you are a good candidate for the procedure and which areas of the hairline would benefit from advancement.

 What Should I Consider Before Hairline Advancement Surgery?